dotnet/jitutils/src/jit-rl-cse/README.md

 $$ - \alpha (P_i / P_B) \{ \boldsymbol{x}(s,a) - \sum_k{\pi(a |s, \theta_i)\cdot \boldsymbol{x}(s, k) } \} $$

-Roughly speaking this says for good outcomes we want to alter the parameters to encourage the policy to make thse choices, and for bad outcomes, we want to discourage it from making thsee choices.
+Roughly speaking this says for good outcomes we want to alter the parameters to encourage the policy to make these choices, and for bad outcomes, we want to discourage it from making these choices.

 ### Actor-Critic Formulation